chalmerlowe/intro_to_sprinting/class_materials/git_cloning.md

 ## The big picture

 Before you can start adding to a project, you will need to clone the project to your local computer in your local working directory.
-In this picture, presume we are wanting to work on a the RPN Calculator Project.
+In this picture, presume we are wanting to work on the `codeless_project`.
 It has been forked to our GitHub repo and then cloned to our local hard drive.
-Copies of all the folders in the RPN Calculator are now available on our local computer.
+Copies of all the folders in the `codeless_project` are now available on our local computer.

 ![cloning](images/git_clone_codeless.png)